GOP wins in Senate with McConnell, Graham and Tuberville; Colo. flips a seat blue

 "Thank you, Colorado!
 Serving you is the honor of my life, and I can't wait to be your senator," Hickenlooper tweeted.

-In Kentucky, with more than 60 percent of ballots in the state counted, McConnell was ahead 56.3% to McGrath's 40%.
+In Kentucky, with more than 95% of ballots in the state counted, McConnell was ahead 58.3% to McGrath's 37.7%.
 McConnell had a clear majority in most counties except around Louisville and Lexington, and in Franklin County.

 Serving as Senate majority leader, McConnell, elected in 1984, is one of the longest-serving and most powerful members of the chamber.
 He has served as President Donald Trump's supporter in expediting the confirmation of federal judges.